strengejacke/sjPlot/README.md

 In case you want / have to cite my package, please use `citation('sjPlot')` for citation information.
 Since core functionality of package depends on the [ggplot-package](http://cran.r-project.org/package=ggplot2), consider citing this package as well.

+### Changelog of current development build 1.9.0-1

+#### Changes to functions:
+* `sjp.int` now fits the y-axis to the required range for predicted probabilities for logistic regressions instead of always using a range from 0 to 1, even for smaller effects ([#86](https://github.com/sjPlot/devel/issues/86)).

 ### Changelog of latest stable build 1.9

 #### General